-Wendy Williams Dishes On Season 9 of Her Hit Talk Show: Watch
+Wendy Williams Dishes on Season 9 of Her Talk Show: Watch

 Williams proved she’s just like Us.
 Her biggest fear?
 “Going broke,” adding that “all money is not good money.”
 She mentioned that her most embarrassing moment includes public vomiting: “Please, I still party like I’m in college,” she joked.

 The ninth season of the Wendy Williams Show premieres Monday, September 18.
-Checking your local listings.
+Check your local listings.